Australian native police: Portland Bay-Western District

 Native police were called upon to take part in operations in the Victorian Western District in 1843.
 Operations in that year included attacks upon the Gunditjmara and Jardwadjali at the Crawford River, Mount Eckersley, Victoria Range and at Mount Zero.
-Upon their return to Melbourne, one of the troopers described an incident in which 17 Aboriginal men had been killed by the corps, stating:
+Upon their return to Melbourne, one of the troopers described an incident to the assistant Aboriginal Protector, William Thomas, in which 17 Aboriginal men had been killed by the corps, who stated that:

-Captain say big one stupid catch them very good shoot them, you blackfellows, no shoot them me hand cuff you and send you to jail.
+one black related to me how many had been killed...the gross number of 17...that he saw a black's guts shot out...those the police caught they tied to a tree and flogged.

+Newspaper reports of this incident estimated that around 20 "savages" were shot and that the local settlers were in "perfect ecstasies" over these killings by the Native Police.

-With reduced reports of attacks in the Western District following two years of policing, two new troopers were signed up from the Port Fairy area in 1845.
+In addition to hostile actions, the Native Police were also able to recruit two new troopers from the Port Fairy area in 1845.

-Although 1843 appears to be the year in which the largest number of casualties was caused by the operatipon of the corps in that region, operations in other years up to 1847 resulted in further mass fatalities, patricualry at Lake Learmonth, Cape Otway, the Eumeralla area, and at Captain Firebrace's Mount Vectis property.
+Although 1843 appears to be the year in which the largest number of casualties were inflicted the corps in that region, operations in other years up to 1847 resulted in further multiple fatalities, particularly at Lake Learmonth, the Eumeralla area, and at Captain Firebrace's Mount Vectis property.

 In 1844, the Native Police based at Portland Bay were ordered to conduct operations across the border at Mount Gambier in South Australia.
-Likewise, South Australian police forces at the same time were used to investigate the rape of an aboriginal boy named Syntax near Portland.
-The officer involved found that when the boy tried to shoot a man named Robertson, he was shot by the Native Police.
+South Australian police in the region were investigating the rape of an Aboriginal boy called Syntax by a settler named Robertson.
+The officer involved found that the boy was shot dead by the Native Police.

 Murray Region

 The Native Police deployed to the Murray region operated over a large area, that included forays across the Murray into the Tumut region right down to the Wimmera.
-They worked under their own officers such as Cowan, Walsh and Dana, while also under the authority of Commissioners Smythe, Bingham, Powlett and McDonald.
-In 1843 and 1844, Commissioner Smythe led large punitive missions, with forces including Native Police, along the Moira area of the Murray, down Mitta Mitta creek and along the Edward River.
-Other skirmishes occurred near Tongala.
-Further down the Murray, punitive operations were conducted near McLeod's station in 1846, Lake Bael Bael in 1846, and around Swan Hill in 1850.
+They worked under their own officers such as Henry Dana, his brother William, and his brother-in-law W.H.
+Walsh, while also coming under the authority of various Commissioners of Crown Lands such as Henry Smythe and Frederick Powlett.

+In 1843 and 1844, Commissioner Smythe and Henry Dana led a series of punitive expeditions with forces including Native Police, around the Moira Lakes area of the Murray, down Mitta Mitta River and along the Edward River.
+In one of the resultant skirmishes, Dana was wounded in the leg with a spear.
+Significant numbers of local Aboriginal men, women and children were reported as being killed or wounded.

+Other skirmishes occurred near Tongala and Lake Learmonth.
+Further down the Murray, punitive operations were conducted near McLeod's station in 1846, Bael Bael also in 1846, and around Swan Hill in 1850.
 Swan Hill and Echuca (Maidan's Punt) became bases for Native Police operations.

-A Wemba Wemba man killed a trooper near Swan Hill.
-He, in the company of another Aboriginal man, approached a Native Police camp and induced one of the Aboriginal troopers to go fishing.
-After walking about half a mile, they held the trooper down and cut out his kidney fat, leaving him to die.
+Occasionally, Native Police troopers were killed during duty.
+When a Wemba-Wemba man killed a trooper near Swan Hill, revenge was taken upon him by other troopers who pursued him, shot him in the head and cut his corpse to pieces.